stefanhansatos/gitpitch-template/cloud-basics/PITCHME.md

 - Cloud-Native or "Pets vs Cattle"
 - Container and Images
 - Container Orchestration
-- "as a Service" (IaaS, PaaS, SaaS ...)
+- Microservices and "as a Service" <br> IaaS, PaaS, SaaS ...
-- Microservices and APIs
 - Advantages and Features

 ---